Mouse Behavior Laboratory (MBL)

-The MBL has three videotracking systems with cameras and EthoVision tracking software, two for use with desktop computers, with capability for multiple-animal tracking, and one for use with a laptop computer.
+Multiple videotracking systems with cameras and EthoVision tracking software are available to researchers, two for use with desktop computers and one for use with a laptop computer.
 All three systems are capable of either live tracking or tracking animals in recorded video files.
-These systems provide a high degree of flexibility, and can be used with a large variety of arenas and mazes, including the T-maze, elevated-plus maze, Morris water maze, radial-arm maze, light-dark boxes, open field boxes, contextual fear conditioning arenas, and social approach / novel object chambers.
+These systems provide a high degree of flexibility, and can be used with a large variety of mazes, including the T-maze, elevated-plus maze, Morris water maze, radial-arm maze, light-dark boxes, open field boxes, and social approach arenas.

 Mice are placed on an elevated grid surface (30 L x 35 W x 31 H cm) and the number of foot-faults made by the ipsilateral and contralateral limbs are counted.
 Each test consists of three trials lasting 1 min each, with an inter-trial interval of 1 min.
 Foot faults are expressed as the number of errors made by the contralateral limbs as a percentage of the total errors made.